 Smudge Stick: Smudging has been used for thousands of years and can clear the area of odors as well.
 You can purchase smudge sticks or make a few by using the right herbs such as cedar, sweetgrass, sagebrush, or thyme along with some non-toxic twine to tie the dried herbs together and light.
 You can blow the smoke over the area and keep it nearby in a fireproof container, such as a large tray.

 Pre-Assembled Portable Toilets

-If you want to step up from the five-gallon bucket, there are products which include the bucket and lid which appears just like a standard toilet.
+If you want to step up from the five-gallon bucket, there are products that include the bucket and lid which appear just like a standard toilet.
 You still use the same concept of bringing grocery bags and larger trash bags along with a trash can.
 However, a pre-assembled model may be easier to use and clean.

 Many such pre-assembled toilets come with a lid that can be removed or folded back and a large bucket that will hold the waste material until it is ready to be removed.

 Dumping the Contents